amritokun/Amiwatch/privacy_policy.md

 Crash reports are associated with your AniList username to allow us to contact you if we need additional information about a specific issue.
 However, you can choose to anonymize your crash reports through the app settings, which will remove your AniList username from the reports.

 Firebase Analytics collects anonymous usage data, including country-level geolocation information.
-This helps us understand how Dantotsu is being used across different regions.
+This helps us understand how Amiwatch is being used across different regions.

 ### Third-Party Authentication and Integration
-Dantotsu allows you to authenticate with the following third-party services:
+Amiwatch allows you to authenticate with the following third-party services:
 - AniList
 - MyAnimeList
 - Discord